Overnight Fly Fishing Trips

 - Rain gear and hat

 - A good supply of bug spray

 Total bag weight: 40 pounds each

-Total bag count: 2 duffel bags no longer than 36 inches
+Total bag count: 2 duffel bags and 1 fishing bag

 Make sure you separate the following gear for easy access in saddlebags or tied to your saddle during your horseback rides.

 - Light coat